 Certificates of Professional Development

-This course is recognised for CPD purposes by most professional institutes and associations including the Law Society, the CIM, the CMI, the ICAEW, the Institute of Learning and the CIPD.
+This course is recognised for CPD purposes by most professional institutes and associations including the Institute of Leadership and Management, the Institute of Directors, the Law Society, the CIM, the CMI, the ICAEW, the Institute of Learning and the CIPD.
 Formal Certificates of Professional Development will be issued to all participants who successfully complete this course.

 These certificates will enable participants to evidence the update of their CPD records.
 The workshop will consider how to best apply the knowledge gained by the delegates upon their return to the workplace.
-This element of the programme is designed to maximise the benefits of attending and enable participants to make valued judgements when recording CPD activities.
+This element of the programme is designed to maximise the benefits of attending this course.